vadimonus/moodle-quizaccess_onesession/README.md

 This is useful to prevent situation when someone helps student to solve quiz by accessing quiz with students username/password from other computer.
-This is much simplier then set up subnel access rule - if teacher see that student is attempting quiz that means that no one is accessing this quiz attempt at the same time.
+This is much simplier then set up subnet access rule - if teacher see that student is attempting quiz that means that no one is accessing this quiz attempt at the same time.